kumawatdarshan/email-newsletter-z2p/README.md

 # Side Questing

+## 1. thiserror transparent attribute

+This should not be used when we don't want to expose underlying error cause to the user.
+That is, leaking internal representation.
+What are such situations?
+When mapping to DB/IO errors.
+Or simply any error that could help adversories to sabotage our system.Cheat Code: wherever there is UnexpectedError, avoid transparent.

+The book had used it in several occasions like in `ConfirmationError::UnexpectedError`, `SubscribeError::UnexpectedError` and finally `PublishError::UnexpectedError` from where I took notice of this.

 ## 1. Status Codes: `400 Bad Request` vs `422 Unprocessable Entity`

 Missing data for content type `application/x-www-form-urlencoded` results in `UNPROCESSABLE_ENTITY` and not `BAD_REQUEST`.